4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 4 weeks travel in Sri Lanka

 You can amend this itinerary if you have less or more time in Sri Lanka.
-You could plan a Sri Lanka itinerary for 14 days, or a Sri Lanka itinerary for 10 days.
+For example, you could plan a 14-day itinerary or a 10-day itinerary.

 4 weeks travelling around Sri Lanka should allow for some slow travel and to not rush each destination.